 Cornell has seven undergraduate colleges and schools.
 Its graduate schools include the S.C.
 Johnson Graduate School of Management, College of Engineering, Law School and Weill Cornell Medical College.
 Cornell is also well known for the College of Veterinary Medicine and the School of Hotel Administration.

 Founded in 1865, Cornell University is a private Ivy League university with a mission to “discover, preserve, and disseminate knowledge”.
-The main campus is on East Hill in Ithaca, New York, overlooking the city and Cayuga Lake.
-It spreads over 2,300 acres and comprises laboratories, administrative buildings, and almost all the campus' academic buildings, athletic facilities, auditoriums, and museums.

 Cornell's College of Engineering offers a constellation of different options of engineering study in Biological, Chemical, Environmental, Mechanical, Electrical and Computer Engineering.

 Biology majors have unique opportunities to jump into engaging research projects.
 Cornell's program is jointly run by the College of Arts & Sciences and the College of Agriculture and Life Sciences.